Signposting to Mental Health Support for Children and Young People:

 Please call 020 7823 5430.
 Lines are open Monday – Tuesday 10am-5pm.

 is a free online counselling service for children and young people.
-Only available in certain parts of England and Wales.
+Only available in certain parts of England and Wales, this includes Dorset.

 This Manchester-based charity offers a wide range of LGBT+ services plus a national helpline.